archion/videopop/README.md

 Only tested in chrome

 ## Setup
-There is two way to use this script.
+There are two ways to use this script.
 Since bookmarklet will affected by CSP, so the second one is recommended.
 ### as bookmarklet
 Just add
 ```